krigla3/Wipeout-surf-camp/README.md

     * The background image used is that of a surfer in action – a taster of what the user may experience with the company!

 * Surf House One
     * Corralejo.
 The page contains information on the location, gallery images of the house itself and a Google map showing precise location.
 Details on accommodation, surfing lessons and prices are also included.
+To view the next house, click on the main logo button (also the 'Home' button) which will return the user to the landing page.

 * Surf House Two
     * Maspalomas.
 The page contains information on the location, gallery images of the house itself and a Google map showing precise location.
 Details on accommodation, surfing lessons and prices are also included.
+To return to the landing page, the user clicks the main logo button (also the 'Home' button).

 * Gallery
     * The gallery is a collection of images taken from camps held previously.
 The company offers a photography service, and with the permission of guests uses images from this in the gallery.